Applied Sensory and Consumer Science Certificate Program

 An Innovative Online Program for Sensory Science Professionals

 UC Davis Extension is the industry-recognized leader in the education of sensory science professionals.
-Approved by the Department of Food Science and Technology, UC Davis, the online Applied Sensory and Consumer Science Certificate Program is the only program of its kind and is continually updated to reflect current and cutting-edge methods in the area of sensory science and consumer testing.
-Join a global community for sensory science professionals.
+Approved by the Department of Food Science and Technology, UC Davis, our online program is the only one of its kind and is continually updated to reflect current and cutting-edge methods in the area of sensory science and consumer testing.
+Join our global community of sensory science professionals.

 Designed for working professionals, the program features: